 The treatment is a simple and quick ‘walk in walk out’ procedure.
-Results will take effect at around 2 weeks and in most cases last 3 to 4 months. (*Results may vary from patient to patient)
+Results will take effect at around 2 weeks and in most cases last 3 to 4 months.

 Gummy Smile reduction with Injectable Muscle Relaxants is safe when administered by a medical professional.
+There have been no permanent side effects reported for Gummy Smile Treatment using Injectable Muscle Relaxants.
+Most patients will have the treatment regularly, and for many years without ever encountering an issue.
 Muscle Relaxing Injections have been used for over 20 years in both cosmetic and therapeutic treatments without any reported long term issue.
 In fact, Injectable Muscle Relaxants are commonly used in much higher dosages to treat children with cerebral palsy to reduce muscle spasms, lazy eye and excessive sweating.